IO-workshop/IO-workshop.github.io/_pages/schedule.md

 permalink: /schedule/
 author_profile: true
 ---
-Meetings are scheduled for Thursdays at 11:00am (ET).
+Spring 2026 Meetings are scheduled for Thursdays at 11:00am (ET).
 The Zoom link will be shared via the listserv on the day of each meeting.

-**Schedule:**

 ### Feb.
 12 - [Giovanny Alvarez](https://giovannyralvarez.github.io) (Short Talk)